-- Implementation of disciplinary action against a student will be handled in accordance with the university's student disciplinary procedures, as outlined in HOOP 186 Student Conduct and Discipline. - Providing the complainant extra time to complete or retake a class or withdraw from a class without an academic or financial penalty; - Designating an individual specifically trained in providing trauma-informed comprehensive services to victims of sexual violence to be on call to assist victims whenever needed; - Conducting, in conjunction with university leaders, a university climate check to assess the effectiveness of efforts to ensure that the university is free from sexual misconduct, and using that information to inform future
+- Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty; - 5.
+Designating an individual specifically trained in providing trauma-informed comprehensive services to victims of sexual violence to be on call to assist victims whenever needed; - 6.
+Conducting, in conjunction with university leaders, a university climate check to assess the effectiveness of efforts to ensure that the university is free from sexual misconduct, and using that information to